typelevel/claimant/README.md

 branches evaluate (summarizing each branch with `{true}` or `{false}`).
-Being able to see that the right branch ended up testing `-2147483648 != -2147483648` cuts to the heart of the problem, and doesn't leave the user guessing about how the conditions were evaluated.
+Being able to see that the right branch ended up testing `-2147483648 != -2147483648` cuts to the heart of the problem, and doesn't leave the caller guessing about how the conditions were evaluated.

 ### Details